ruudruud/ha-crestron-home/README.md

 ## Requirements

-- Home Assistant Core ≥ 2024.2
+- **Home Assistant Core**: Version 2024.2 or newer
+- **Python**: Version 3.11 or newer
+- **Dependencies**: aiohttp 3.8.0 or newer (for API communication)
-- Python 3.11+
+- **Hardware Requirements**:
   - A Crestron Home system with CWS (Crestron Web Service) enabled
+  - Network connectivity between Home Assistant and the Crestron processor
   - A valid API token for the Crestron Home system

 ## Technical Details